Eric Metaxas: Biography

 Metaxas was born in the New York City neighborhood of Astoria, Queens and grew up in Danbury, Connecticut.
+He is Greek on his father's side and German on his mother's; he was raised in the Eastern Orthodox Church.
 He graduated from Yale University (1984, B.A., English).
 While there, he edited the Yale Record, the nation's oldest college humor magazine.
-Metaxas lives in Manhattan with his wife and daughter.
-He is Greek on his father's side and German on his mother's; he was raised in a Greek Orthodox environment.